Those Men and Women who dedicate their life to our nation’s service.

 Outside of a few nasty Kitchen Police, (KP) tech school NCO’s provided no lifer stories of note.
 That all changed when I arrived at my first permanent party assignment, Grand Forks Air Force Base, North Dakota.
 (Frostbite Falls, as we called it)

 My first encounter with an NCO at Grand Forks was to be with a Staff Sergeant Deckonshire.
-I was scheduled to meet him in the day room of our barracks at a specific time, shortly after my arrival.
+I was scheduled to meet him in the day room of our barracks at a specified time, shortly after my arrival.
 I arrived for said meeting with plenty of time to spare, but alas, no Sergeant Deckonshire in sight.

 Finally, after five minutes or so, I heard what could only be snoring.
 I walked to the end of the room, and on the floor, wedged between a couch and the wall, under a pile of newspapers, lay a Staff Sergeant, with the name Deckonshire on his uniform.
 Next to him were two large empty bottles of Ripple wine.